oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

 The HybridSystem leverages Exchange Online in conjunction with on-premises Exchange to leverage cloud security capabilities and expand email capability to the cloud.
 Native Exchange Online security capabilities are enabled to prevent against email-related threats such as spoofing and phishing.
-On-premises Exchange Server and Exchange Online are configured to route through the Agency's existing email gateway.
+On-premises Exchange Server and Exchange Online are configured to route through the organisations existing email gateway.

 The advanced features of Defender for Office 365, including Safe Attachments and Safe Links which provide sandboxing of attachments and inspective of hyperlinks respectively, are enabled by the HybridSystem.
 This provides email content filtering and expands on the default protections offered by Exchange Online Protection (EOP).

 #### Security controls provided by the HybridSystem

-- Exchange Online is configured to route through the Agency's existing email gateway.
+- Exchange Online is configured to route through the organisations existing email gateway.
 - Email traffic between external users and Exchange Online is encrypted with TLS 1.2.
-Exchange Online then forwards emails to the Agency's existing email gateway via an Exchange connector.
+Exchange Online then forwards emails to the organisations existing email gateway via an Exchange connector.
 - Exchange Online is not configured to act as an open relay.
 - Exchange Online implements TLS 1.2 for opportunistic TLS encryption where supported by the other mail server.
 - Exchange Online implements Mail Transfer Agent - Strict Transport Security (MTA-STS) for outbound mail flow.